Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 - New service `Groups` to organize contacts has been added.

-- New tutorial [Managing Groups](/#/documentation/doc/node/tutorials/Managing_groups) has been added to explain how to have create groups and add users in.
+- New guide [Managing Groups](/#/documentation/doc/node/tutorials/Managing_groups) has been added to explain how to have create groups and add users in.

+- Updating guide [Answering Chat Messages](/#/documentation/doc/node/tutorials/Answering_chat_message) to list the Markdown tags unofficially supported by the Rainbow Web client.

 **API**